 October 2006: NIOSH participated in the inaugural meeting of the international Working Party on Manufactured Nanomaterials (WPMN), Organization for Economic Cooperation and Development (OECD).
-Since that meeting, NIOSH has served as lead for the Steering Group on exposure, which has developed and published 11 reports on exposure to nanomaterials.
+Since that meeting, under NIOSH leadership, WPMN has developed and published 11 reports on exposure to nanomaterials.